Afternoon Delight

 The Pharaoh's Curse Murders

-Who had reason to kill the young archeologist on board ship to Egypt?
+Who had reason to kill the young archeologist on board a ship to Egypt?
 Is it the work of a pharaoh’s curse, or someone with a personal motive?
 Lady Lucy Revelstoke and her spunky maid Elf work against time to find a fiendish murderer before they strike again.

 The Breakwater